Frequently Asked Questions

-Kimekai is a member of the Australian Karate Federation (AKF) and Kobe Osaka International (KOI).
+Kimekai is a member of the Australian Karate Federation (AKF), Kobe Osaka International (KOI) and Peter deBeen Jiu Jitsu.
 The AKF is the National Federation recognized by the Australian Sports Commission (ASC).

 The KOI is our international parent organization led by Sensei Tommy Morris (8th Dan).
 Kimekai members and instructors attend annual courses conducted by KOI to ensure we continue to improve.

 OUR CLASSES FOR CHILDREN